As Adopted by the

-2. 21.13 ASA supports biotechnology, commercial fertilizer, and commercial crop protection products and believes that any definition of “sustainable agriculture” includes the use of these products.
+2. 21.13 ASA supports biotechnology, commercial fertilizer, and commercial crop protection products as part of an integrated crop management system, and believes that any definition of “sustainable agriculture” includes the use of these products.

 2. 21.14 ASA supports the statutory definition of sustainable agriculture, as included in the 1990 Farm Bill.
 Public Law 101-624, Title XVI, Subtitle A, Section 1603.
 Under that law, sustainable agriculture means “an integrated system of plant and animal production practices having a site-specific application that will, over the long term:

 - Enhance environmental quality and the natural resource base upon which the agricultural economy depends;

 - Make the most efficient use of nonrenewable resources and on-farm resources and integrate where appropriate, natural biological cycles and controls;

 - Sustain the economic viability of farm operations; and